Tarrant County Coronavirus Hotline

 Internet Service Resources

 Many communication companies are offering to help families concerned about internet connectivity during this time.
-The NRH Library has posted a list of available options on their website.
+A list of available options is posted on the Library’s website.

 March 30, 2020